sysmon37/GraphToPDDL/FHIR/README.md

 # FHIR integration

 This folder contains a modified version of GraphToPDDL which is integrated with FHIR standard.
 The structure is as follows:
-* `ActionGraph.py` - the main graph object with all clinical actions
+* `ActionGraph.py` - the main graph object with all clinical actions.
-* `Constants.py` - constant values used by other scripts
+* `Constants.py` - constant values used by other scripts.
-* `GraphToPDDL.py` - conversion of action graphs into PDDL problems
+* `GraphToPDDL.py` - conversion of action graphs into PDDL problems.
-* `RevisionOperators.py` - support for revision operators and applying them to the graph
+* `RevisionOperators.py` - support for revision operators and applying them to the graph.
+* `MitPlan.py` - the main class that ties every other part of MitPlan together.
-* `example.py` - a simple script showing how you can use all the scripts together
+* `example.py` - a simple script showing how you can MitPlan.
-* `plan-definition-dvt.json` - simple PlanDefinition resource containing mock treatment for [Deep Vein Thrombosis](https://www.cdc.gov/ncbddd/dvt/facts.html)
-* `plan-definition-scad.json` - simple PlanDefinition resource containing mock treatment for [Spontaneous Coronary Artery Dissection](https://www.mayoclinic.org/diseases-conditions/spontaneous-coronary-artery-dissection/symptoms-causes/syc-20353711)
-* `ro-dvt-scad.json` - simple example of resource operators defined using DetectedIssue and RequestOrchestration resources
+* `examples` - examples of FHIR resources used by MitPlan.

 ### Adding edges between nodes